 7. Leverage your experience – Take advantage of the resources at Wasserman (beyond their regular services they offer programs each semester specifically for study away returnees) or with your school's career services center to update your resume to include your international experiences.

 8. Readjust – Accept that you’ve changed as a result of your study away experiences and understand that your return might sometimes be uncomfortable.
 Take some time to review resources about reverse homesickness, utilize the wellness center, and reconnect with your community.
-You may also want to reference the "Global Advice" section within the GlobeSmart tool (create a log in with your NYU email address).
+You may also want to set up your "Culture Compass" within the World Trade Resource tool (create a log in with your NYU email address).
 Know that there is support available to you - we’re always here to help!

 9. Reflect – Take some time off and then look back at your journal, scrapbook, etc.; document what it feels like to be back so you don’t forget this part of the experience.
 Not only did you grow and learn while you were studying away, that process continues as you return and it’s just as rewarding.